TomekBekus02/BurgerApp/README.md

 <br><br><br>

-🚀 How to Run This App Localy
+🚀 How to Run This App Locally

 1️⃣ Clone the repository